khuedoan/homelab/docs/src/try_on_a_vm.md

 Finally follow the [DNS guide](./deployment/dns.md) to update your DNS setup (the easiest one is the `/etc/hosts` option)

+Now you can visit the dashboard at <home.example.com>

 ## Clean up

 Shut down the VM: